Free VMFS Reader tool for MacOs/Windows/Linux

 java -jar fvmfs.jar \\.\PhysicalDrive3 info

 To hook the VMFS driver to the target drive type:

 java -jar fvmfs.jar \\.\PhysicalDrive1 webdav

-If everything goes just right and the VMFS volume that you are trying to access is not damaged so that the driver can read it, a small web server will be launched to offer you both: WEBDAV access and a regular http access via browser to the data on the disc.
+If everything goes just right and the VMFS volume that you are trying to access is not damaged so that the driver can read it, a small web server will be launched to offer you both: WEBDAV access and regular HTTP access via browser to the data on the disc.

 Now you can mount the drive either through a webdav (check if the webclient service is running) or by launching your web browser and typing:

-The desired VMFS drive is successfully mounted, its content is available in read only mode.
+The desired VMFS drive is successfully mounted, its content is available in read-only mode.